Bayrakli Mosque, Samokov

-History
+The Ottoman-era mosque was constructed in 1845, and is well-preserved and retaining most of its original structure.
+The former mosque has been repurposed as a museum.

+Overview

-The mosque was built by Koca Hüsrev Mehmed Pasha, who, according to the legend, ordered to erect both a cross and a crescent on the dome of the mosque.
-In 1966, the mosque was extensively restored.
-The restoration project was carried out by architect Nikola Mushanov.
+The former mosque was built by Koca Hüsrev Mehmed Pasha, who, according to the legend, ordered to erect both a cross and a crescent on the mosque's dome.
+In 1966, the mosque was extensively restored by Bulgarian architect Nikola Mushanov.